Skip to main content

 Off-Page Reference Shape Data

-The following image displays the shape data for the Off-Page Reference shape.
+The following image displays the shape data fields for the Off-Page Reference shape.
 The default fields for this shape are Page Name, Component ID, and Label.

 shape data properties.png

-The following are the settings.
+The following are the shape data fields.

 Description